Explore Grants

 Pell Grant

 Eligibility for a Federal Pell Grant is determined by information provided on a student’s current FAFSA submission.
-Pell Grant funds do not need to be repaid, however, failure to complete a course may result in a reduction of Pell Grant funding for the semester.
+Pell Grant funds do not need to be repaid, however, failure to complete all classes in a semester may result in a reduction of Pell Grant funding for the semester.
 The student may be responsible for repaying unearned Pell Grant funds.

-The amount of Pell Grant awarded is determine on the student’s Expected Family Contribution (EFC) which is calculated with the FAFSA submittal.
-Award amounts may be subject to change based on the individual student’s financial need, costs to attend school, enrollment status, and Satisfactory Academic Progress.
+The amount of Pell Grant awarded is determine on the student’s Student Aid Index (SAI) which is calculated with the FAFSA submittal.
+Award amounts may be subject to change based on the individual student’s financial need, costs to attend school, enrollment intensity, and Satisfactory Academic Progress.

 Only courses that are applicable to the student’s graduations requirements for their active degree program will be calculated towards enrollment status for Pell Grant eligibility.